ibm-cloud-docs/overview/service-rollout.md

 {: #core-deploy}

 Adding new core service to existing MZRs
-:   After a new core service is deployed in the first MZR and added to this IBM Cloud service rollout policy, the new core service will be deployed to all other MZRs within a period of 90 days.
+:   After a new core service is deployed in the first MZR and added to this {{site.data.keyword.cloud_notm}} service rollout policy, the new core service will be deployed to all other MZRs within a period of 90 days.

 Updating existing core services in existing MZRs
 :   After a generally available update to an existing core service is deployed in the first MZR and documented in a release note, the same update will be deployed to all other MZRs within a period of 30 days.

 Not all hardware dependent profiles and features are available in all MZRs.
-If the service you want depends on such a profile or feature, contact [IBM Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} for details on availability.
+If the service you want depends on such a profile or feature, contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} for details on availability.
 {: important}

 Some services could deploy sooner.